sciZer0/7/v/README.md

 At best, the blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow about **1 billion people** from around the world to make life-changing money from investing NO MONEY, also allowing **billions of people** to  benefit from it.

 The narrative defined by the blockchain also involves the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.

+Last but not Least

+The moat of a successful business project might only be that it should be extremely-hard for competitors to **improve** the conditions the project provides to customers/users.